bnfour/i3-quake-terminal/README.md

 | 0 | ![](readme-images/offset-ml.jpg) | ![](readme-images/offset-mm.jpg) | ![](readme-images/offset-mr.jpg) |
 | 150 | ![](readme-images/offset-bl.jpg) | ![](readme-images/offset-bm.jpg) | ![](readme-images/offset-br.jpg) |

+In these demo images:
+- Both anchors are set to middle.
-Green grid is 1280×720 rect centered inside the full 1920×1080 screen.
-The actual window is slightly bigger because of its header.
+- The green grid is 1280×720 rect centered inside the full 1920×1080 screen.
+Its lines are 4px wide, so the inner 2px of a line are part of the rect.
+- The actual window is slightly taller because of its header.
+Tt's positioned so that its top left corner _including the decorations_ is at the top left corner of a rect of the specified size _not including the decorations._ (I can't say I completely understand how the window decorations work ¯\\\_(ツ)\_/¯)

 ### Other script options
-(Not related to window's size or position.)
+Not related to window's size or position.

 #### Focus behaviour
 By default, invoking the script when the associated window is visible on the screen will hide it regardless of its status.
 With `--focus-first` set, the window will be focused if it had no focus, and another subsequent invocation will hide it (assuming the focus did not move).